 If you’re one of the estimated one million women treated for pelvic inflammatory disease every year, you understand how disruptive and painful the condition can be.
-Dr. Sowmya Reddy and the medical team at Alpha OBGYN in Alpharetta, Georgia, offer comprehensive diagnostic and treatment services for pelvic inflammatory disease and can help you find a path back to healthy function.
+Dr. Sowmya Reddy and the medical team at Alpha OBGYN in Alpharetta and Cumming, Georgia, offer comprehensive diagnostic and treatment services for pelvic inflammatory disease and can help you find a path back to healthy function.
 Schedule an appointment today to get started.
 You can book your visit by phone, or try the simple online scheduling function.

 Pelvic inflammatory disease, or PID, is a common infection of your reproductive organs.
 The definition includes many types of inflammation, including many specific gynecologic conditions such as:

 Pelvic inflammatory disease is often caused by sexually transmitted diseases, but can also occur due to other types of vaginal bacteria.
 Any time a vaginal infection spreads to your uterus, pelvic inflammatory disease can occur.